peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### ToEIntegerIfExact
     public EInteger ToEIntegerIfExact()
-Converts this value to an arbitrary-precision integer, checking whether the fractional part of the value would be lost.
+Converts this value to an arbitrary-precision integer, checking whether the value contains a fractional part.

 **Returns:**